Change request

 You’re advised to provide all documentation deemed critical to the success of the change request.
 You can attach any documentation gathered by the stakeholders to solve a problem or achieve an objective.
 This includes conditions articulated by the customer or formal notice supporting the rejection of a request for change.
 This ensures that a paper trail of evidence is available if the requirements need clarification at any stage in the processing cycle.

-To ensure that the change request can support the business case through to its conclusion, you can attach all formats of documentation, for example, documents, spreadsheets, images, portable document formats (PDF), text files.
+You can attach all documentation formats including documents, spreadsheets, images, PDFs (portable document formats), text files.
 The only restriction being the length and format of the filename, which needs to be less than or equal to 30 characters with no special characters, including spaces.

 All registered Sage X3 users can add attachments to any new or in-progress change request at New, In review, In planning, Being implemented, or Completed status.
 After a change request starts the change cycle however, only the change manager or the user that added the attachment can amend or delete it.